GithubUser303/AI-ML/README.md

 Theres also a linear regression on the same data showing a linear relation between Working experience and salary.

 Theres also A logistic regression showing multiple classifications and their readings

+Random Forest and Decision Tree classification on Healthcare data set